Tracer-Cloud/nextflow-test-pipelines/README.md

 ---

 Tracer is a system-level observability platform purpose-built for scientific computing.
-With a one-line Linux agent install and instant dashboards, Tracer gives you deep insights into pipeline performance and cost optimization.
+With a one-line Linux client install and instant dashboards, Tracer gives you deep insights into pipeline performance and cost optimization.

 ---